windfreedom/jekyll-now/_posts/2018-07-30-startups-and-strategy-part-1.md

 Firstly, note that while the typology is completely exhaustive - all markets should fall into one of these three categories - it’s _not mutually exclusive_.
 Startups selling new product categories sometime address multiple markets, some existing, some new.
 In fact, the most transformative products (think: telegraph, instant-photography, etc.) often, through the life of their utility, meet all the criteria for all 3 market types.
 And this is how it should be.
 For the purposes of entrepreneurial strategy however, it’s the first couple of markets you choose to enter that should be the unit of analysis.

-Let's look at an example of this phenomenon to make it more real - the telegraph and its dominating company, Western Union.

-### The Case of the Telegraph

 Secondly, the choice of market matters for a variety of reasons.

 The first-order reason why the choice matters is simply because the number of customers and growth rate of the number of customers in each type of market can clearly be different.
 And as Don Valentine loves to state, targeting big markets is important.
 A startup has to be targeting a market that at the very least has or will have a lot of customers in it if it’s going to ever spin off tons of cash.
 It’s a “necessary but not sufficient” condition.